-If a student receives three report slips in a nine-week period (quarter), he/she will receive an after-school detention.
-The counting of report slips toward a detention will reset after the end of each quarter.
-If a student accumulates three (3) detentions in a nine (9) week period, he/she will receive a one-day, out-of-school suspension, with the counting of detentions toward the one-day OSS being reset at the end of each quarter.
-If a student accumulates two (2) one-day OSS in a semester, he/she will receive a two-day, OSS for the second one.
-If a student accumulates enough penalties to receive a 2nd two-day OSS in a semester, he/she will receive an automatic five-day, out-of-school suspension.
-In the event the student qualifies for a second week out-of-school suspension, his/her case will be referred to the Middletown Christian Schools Board for further consideration.
+If a student receives three Tier 2 report slips, he/she will receive an after-school detention.
+If a student accumulates three (3) detentions for behavior, he/she will receive a one-day out-of-school suspension in place of the 3rd detention.
+After the second one-day suspension, the third and fourth suspensions will automatically be two (2) day suspensions.
+Following the second two (2) day suspension, any additional suspension will be a five (5) day suspension.
+In the event the student qualifies for second five (5) day suspension, his/her case will be referred to the Middletown Christian Schools Board for further consideration.